jtudelag/openshift-gitops-apps-any-ns/README.md

 Or applying the role binding `4_hello-openshift-rb.yaml` inside the `3_argocd_app` folder.

-I would expect a cluster scoped ArgoCD to be able to create a Deployment on a Namespace, but I am probably missing sth and there is a good explanation for it.
+I would expect a cluster scoped ArgoCD to be able to create a Deployment on any namespace, but I am probably missing sth and there is a good explanation for it.

 ## OpenShift GitOps Operator ignores wildcards in sourceNamespaces